AgentMC/Sao19/Translate/En/Part4.md

 A mysterious sound echoed again, and the color of the vision restored.
 She blinked several times to shake away the attacking dizziness, just in front of the huge ─ although it couldn’t be compared to Cathedral, of course, ─ stone building.
 The rough texture wall cut out of the red sandstone is undoubtedly unique to South Centoria.

 The front entrance at the top of the stone steps was guarded by two people dressed in thick armor.
-Kirito walked straight towards them raising large halberds without trying to hide caution scared with the sudden appearance of Ronye.
+Kirito walked straight towards them raising large halberds without trying to hide caution scared with the sudden appearance of him and Ronye.

 "Name yourselves!<sup><a href="#Prim1">1</a></sup>"

-Despite inquired for identity, guards crossed their spears with clash, so Ronye cried out as quick as possible from behind Kirito.
+Despite inquired for identity, guards crossed their halebards with clash, so Ronye cried out as quick as possible from behind Kirito.

 "We’re from the Human World Union Council!"

-The Integrity Knights coat of arms embroidered on the short cloak caught the gaze of the guards.
+The Integrity Knights coat of arms embroidered on the short jacket caught the gaze of the guards.
 Because she still was a trainee, there was no number that should normally be stamped at the bottom, but fortunately it still seemed to have demonstrated sufficient effectiveness.
 Guards swiftly took an upright posture and with high sound struck the stone ground with a halberds’ poles.

 Kirito ran at once between two people.
 Ronye followed.